emmonmoses/Angular-SessionTimeout/README.md

 ## The Steps to setting-up this project to monitor an idle user

-1. Create Angular CLI project
+1. Open the downloaded project folder
 2. Install below mentioned packages

     i. npm install --save @ng-idle/core